gl-inet/docs4.x/docs/tutorials/openvpn_client.md

 We recommend WireGuard over OpenVPN because it is much faster.
 For setup a WireGuard Client, please check out [here](../wireguard_client).

-If you have already bought OpenVPN service from a provider, but you don't know how to get the configuration file, please refer to [get configuration file from VPN service providers](#get-configuration-files-from-vpn-service-providers).
+If you have already bought OpenVPN service from a provider, but you don't know how to get the configuration file, please refer to [get configuration files from VPN service providers](#get-configuration-files-from-openvpn-service-providers).

 You can setup OpenVPN Client via web Admin Panel and [mobile app](../mobile_app).
 For the mobile app, it has already integrated NordVPN.

 ## Setup NordVPN

+[NordVPN](https://go.nordvpn.net/aff_c?offer_id=15&amp;aff_id=12016&amp;url_id=902){target="_blank"} is the top online VPN service for speed and security.

-From firmware 4.0, it has integrated NordVPN OpenVPN service.
+From firmware 4.0.0, it has integrated NordVPN OpenVPN service.

 1. Input your credential, then click **Save Credentials & Get Servers**